 “NYC schools are huge, and they can be really dangerous.
 Make sure the school you are sending your child to is safe.
 A small, local, specialized middle school may not have the reputation or scores of other schools you have heard about, but it may be a better fit for your child.” – Lou

 “Looking at each school’s application rubric to determine what they look for with each applicant was informative.
 The rubric varies between schools.
 The extent to which state tests and school reports are incorporated into the process differs significantly between schools, some include a component for attendance, others do not, and others have their own testing requirements as well.” – Charlene

 “Don’t underestimate how long it can take to get to school during the week vs. your test run on a Sunday in the bus or subway.” – Krista

 Research is key to your middle school decision process and while it may seem overwhelming when you start, the information provided by your current elementary school, the DOE and Middle School Directory, and the middle schools themselves is top notch.
 Make sure you know the key dates at the beginning of your process, and then conduct your research leading up to each milestone date so you’re prepared.

-This post is a companion piece to our earlier post on how to apply to NYC middle school.
-For further insights, you can sign up to AWNY Meet and Greet program to connect with other Australian mums who have navigated the experience of NYC middle school choices and admission factors.
+This post is a companion piece to our earlier post on how to apply to middle school in NYC.
+For further insights, you can sign up to AWNY Meet and Greet program to connect with other Australian mums who have navigated through NYC middle school choices and admission factors.